cilogon/EmailVerificationEnroller/README.md

 link which verifies that the user controls the email address and also resumes the enrollment flow.
-The EmailVerificationEnroller wedge sends the user an email containing a alphanumeric code which must be entered into the web browser to continue the enrollment flow.
+The EmailVerificationEnroller wedge sends the user an email containing a alphanumeric code which must be entered into the web browser to continue the existing enrollment flow.
 This has two advantages.
 First, the email template for the verification email can contain zero hyperlinks which sometimes cause recipient mail systems to classify the verification email as